We're all made of history. Here I share a bit of mine. Don't worry, I'll be brief.

 My first ever job was as a school teacher for a rural education center for disabled persons in the Brazilian countryside.
 Warm, challenging, deadly, and fascinating: the Tropical Rainforest and the Brazilian Savana around the school offered challenges, mysteries, and possibilities.

 The students under my responsibility were deaf and blind.
-As a major in Arts, Humanities, and Digital Literacy, I was - of course - puzzled by the many obstacles I had to face daily: lack of resources, electric energy, and digital technology in general (not to mention the giant spiders and jaguars around).
+As a major in Arts, Humanities, and Digital Literacy, I was - of course - puzzled by the many obstacles I had to face daily: lack of electric energy, and digital technology in general (not to mention the giant spiders and jaguars around).
 Most kids had never been in touch with tablets, computers, or digital systems.
 And my job was precisely to change that scenario.

 There was, however, an extra challenge: language.
 My Portuguese mother tongue was not enough since the students communicated through Braille or Brazilian Sign Language - which adds a layer of complexity to every learning process.
 And I did my best to share, in any way I could find, what digital technology is, how systems work, and why the digital world is so important for contemporary society.
 Due to the linguistic barriers, I resourced to convey drawing lessons (for the deaf) and sculpting sessions (for the blind) as a method to find a common language through images, formats, or textures.
 At a certain point, the exercise was to draw or sculpt the word “Technology,” then “Digital,” then “Future” (Tecnologia, Digital, and Futuro in Portuguese).
 The blind students had an outstanding abstraction of the terms, putting together textures and formats representing their imagination and perception of technology.
 Meanwhile, one of the deaf students asked me: “Teacher, why do you keep asking us to draw invisible things?
 We cannot see them.”